JasonL9000/lick/README.md

 # Building Lick

-I've so far build lick only with 3.8.
+I've so far build lick only with clang 3.8.
 It builds with no warnings with the following options:

 ```
 --std=c++14 -Weverything